 I grew up in the late 80s in Vietnam when bookstores didn’t sell any books from the West.
 At school, Chinese and Russian literature was predominant.
 In the mid-90s, after a change in our foreign policy, we started to import more things made in the West and what came first in print were classic books like “Uncle Tom’s Cabin” and “Wuthering Heights,” followed closely by “Harry Potter.”

-Here’s the list of my favorite classic books, which are available on Kindle for free:
+Here’s the list of my favorite classic books:

 “Wuthering Heights” by Emily Brontë